Market Size

 Structural heart imaging (SHI) is a cardiology field that deals with valvular and non-valvular heart disease.
 SHI is a molecular imaging technology that is used to screen the heart.
-This method entails using high-resolution cameras to create different images of the heart's inner components, which aid in the proper diagnosis of the patient's condition.
-The two most popular imaging techniques that closely analyze the heart structure to reveal narrowing or blockage of blood arteries are echocardiograms and angiography (MRI, CT, etc.)
+This method uses high-resolution cameras to capture images of the heart's inner structures, which aid in the proper diagnosis of the patient's condition.
+The two most popular imaging techniques that closely analyze heart structure to reveal narrowing or blockage of blood vessels are echocardiography and angiography (MRI, CT, etc.).

 Market Scope